potluridheeraj/potluridheeraj.github.io/pages/about/about.md

 SAP SuccessFactors, Inc. 							Duration: April 2016 - Current

-Role: Lead Cloud Automation Engineer						      May 2021 - Current
+### Lead Cloud Automation Engineer						      May 2021 - Current

 Description: The aim of this project was to collaborate with the IT team to streamline the company's DevOps tools, which were previously scattered across multiple service providers, onto a single platform using Cloud (Azure, GCP, AWS, Converge Cloud), VPCs, virtual machines.
 The migration process was facilitated using Terraform and Ansible.
 The result was a newly implemented DevOps pipeline on the Cloud.
 Responsibilities: